 Scrolling smoothness - Kailh (smoothest) > TTC Gold > Japanese ALPS > TTC Office (most defined)

 Force required for scrolling - Japanese ALPS (heaviest) > TTC Office > TTC Gold > Kailh (lightest)

-If you prefer a heavier and well defined scroll, you should go for the Japanese ALPS or the TTC Office.
+If you prefer a heavier scroll with well defined steps, we recommend the Japanese ALPS or the TTC Office.

-For the lightest and smoothest scroll, you should go for a Kailh encoder.
+For the lightest and smoothest scroll, we recommend a Kailh red encoder.

-For something in between, not too heavy and not too light, we would recommend the TTC Gold.
+For something in between the two, not too heavy and not too light, we would recommend the TTC Gold.